 You can also look at Outbound Click Rate.
 This is your click-through rate (CTR) and is your clicks divided by your impressions.
 Anywhere between .2-.5% is the average on Pinterest (it varies by niche) so if your CTR is higher than .5%, you are doing great!

 As you look at the graph, take note of what days you see more impressions or engagements.
 Did you implement any new strategies?
 These are things you want to take note of for reference later on.

 Below the graph, you will see your “Top Boards” and below that your “Top Pins”.
 I will look at the impressions and engagements of my boards to see which boards are getting the most reach and performing best.
 When I create a new pin and want to schedule it to multiple boards, I will pin it to the most-relevant, top-ranked board of mine.
 I will also, use the board statistics to see what boards my audience is most interested in and I will create additional boards with similar topics and keywords.

 Finally, let’s look at your “Top Pins”.
 There is a goldmine of information in this section.
 Here is how to use it:

-First, I like to look at this two different ways.
-One filtered by “All Pins” and other by my claimed URL.
+I will filter my pins by “All Pins” or choose to look at one of my claimed domains.
 These settings can be changed over the left-hand side as we did in the beginning.
-The reason I like to look at “All Pins” is to see how the other content I have been pinning is performing.
+Use the drop-down menu to look at different metrics.
+What trends do you see in your pins?
 Look at the pin design itself as well as the title and description.
 Take note of this when thinking of new content to create.

-One last bonus thing I like to look at from time to time is my individual pin stats.
-Click on one of your top-performing pins to open it in a new window.
+One last thing I like to look at from time to time is my individual pin stats.
+Click on any of your pins to open it in a new window.